NeuralCoders/nc_tokens/README.md

 openssl rsa -in private_key.pem -pubout -out public_key.pem
 ```

+- Upload the keys to the created bucket
+- Create an access key and secret access key

 ### How to call the library

-- Upload the keys to the created bucket
 - Call the function `TokenCreatorManager` in your python code from this library and use it like:

 ```python